in-depth/indepth-demo/README.md

 # Rationale
 We believe that the future is webapps, especially for one-time use apps such as those a museum visitor would use.
-This example has been developed to showcase some of the possibilities that are currently available (Especially on Android) and will soon be available on iOS.- Can be accessed with short urls, QR Codes, NFC, EddyStone beacons and move
+This example has been developed to showcase some of the possibilities that are currently available (Especially on Android) and will soon be available on iOS.

 # Why are webapps better?
 - No app store, no downloading and deleting apps
 - Instant access to revelent pages.
 User can go directly to the page of the item they are looking at rather than navigating through an app to find it.
 - Instant loading
+- Can be accessed with short urls, QR Codes, NFC, EddyStone beacons and more
 - Low barrier to entry, people are used to typing in URLs in their browser
 - Access to many hardware level APIs
 - Automatically cross platform, android, ios, android watches, google glass, tables, tizen, laptops and future proofed by default
 - Just works, forever.
 Pages from 1993 still work in 2016 and a webapp built in 2016 will still work in 2025.
+- It's javascript, the number one used web programming language

 # Contributors
 - [Nick Maskell](https://github.com/nickmask)